Distributed-DeadLock/thelowerroad/README.md

 Download from: https://github.com/Distributed-DeadLock/thelowerroad

-Not compatible with Mapgen v6!!
+Not compatible with Mapgen v6 & singlenode!!

 Installation
 ------------